-- 5.5 At the time of drafting this report, the final Local Government Finance Settlement is not known and the proposed 2015-16 net budget may need to be altered to reflect any changes to the government grant amount for 2015-16 following the final settlement publication, due to be announced 4 February 2015.
-Service and budget planning for 2016-17 will be based on an expected reduction in core government funding of £42m (Settlement Funding Assessment incorporating Business Rates and Revenue Support Grant). - 5.6 Reports to service committees in January 2015 detailed additional costs of £28.907m, savings of £36.315m and base adjustments of £18.257m (Base adjustments include funding reductions and funding increases as detailed in Appendix B).
+- 5.5 Service and budget planning for 2016-17 will be based on an expected reduction in core government funding of £42m (Settlement Funding Assessment incorporating Business Rates and Revenue Support Grant). - 5.6 Reports to service committees in January 2015 detailed additional costs of £28.907m, savings of £36.315m and base adjustments of £18.257m (Base adjustments include funding reductions and funding increases as detailed in Appendix B).
 However estimates of business rates collection, the impact of council tax decisions and cost neutral adjustments had not been included within service committee reports.
-The estimated surplus from District Councils' of Business Rates collection is £0.490m.
+The deficit arising from District Councils' of Business Rates collection is £0.620m.
 In relation to council tax, if the County Council agrees to freeze council tax, a 2015-16 council tax freeze grant will be payable to the council amounting to £3.542m (specific grant not within the 2015-16 settlement funding assessment in Table 2).
-For comparative purposes a 1.95% increase in Council Tax would generate £6.070m additional funding in 2015-16, but would be offset by not receiving the council tax freeze grant, resulting in a net increase in funding of £2.528m.
-Further details are included within Appendix D2. - 5.7 The Policy and Resources Committee report setting out the policy and position of reserves and balances recommended that the minimum level of General Balances be increased to £19.2m reflecting budget risks and uncertainty around future government funding.
-The forecast position for General Balances at 31 March 2015 is £19m, however, there is currently a forecast underspend on the 2014-15 budget of £0.328m (As at 30 November 2014). - 5.8 The Policy & Resources Committee is asked to recommend to County Council the 2015-16 budget proposals, as reported to service committees in January 2015, taking into account the comments below.
+For comparative purposes a 1.95% increase in Council Tax would generate £6.070m additional funding in 2015-16, but would be offset by not receiving the council tax freeze grant, resulting in a net increase in funding of £2.528m. - 5.7 The Policy and Resources Committee considered a report setting out the policy and position of reserves and balances which recommended that the minimum level of General Balances be increased to £19.2m reflecting budget risks and uncertainty around future government funding.
+The forecast position for General Balances at 31 March 2015 is £19m, however, there is currently a forecast underspend on the 2014-15 budget of £0.328m (As at 30 November 2014). - 5.8 The Policy and Resources Committee recommend to County Council the 2015-16 budget proposals, as reported to service committees in January 2015, taking into account the comments below.
 The proposed overall budget is shown in Table 3 and detailed in Appendix B and C. - £1m of the early help investment proposal of £2.110m reported to the Children's Services Committee is now being funded by Public Health funding.
-Public Health is working closely with Children's Services on planning and commissioning these new services. - Adult Social Care Committee did not agree a budget to recommend to Policy and Resources Committee.
-The budget included in this report reflects that proposed by the Executive Director of Adult Social Services previously reported to the Adult Social Care Committee. - 5.9 At the time of writing this report, minutes on the budget proposals of the Service Committees are not yet available.
-These will be available to the Policy and Resources Committee meeting on 26 January.
+Public Health is working closely with Children's Services on planning and commissioning these new services. - It was reported that the Adult Social Care Committee had expressed concerns about the planned use of the Service's Earmarked Reserves.
+As a consequence, the Committee had not been able to recommend a Budget to Policy and Resources Committee.